arnab000007/Walmart-Sale-Forecasting/README.md

 ![Store Type Vs Size](images/type_vs_size.png "Store Type Vs Size")

 ##### Observations
-1. Size is very different for different types of store.
+1. Store Size is very different for different types of store.

 #### Highest Sales of a Week for a Department
 ```python